andrewvc/dripdrop/README.md

 #How It Works

 DripDrop encapsulates both zmqmachine, and eventmachine.
-It provides some sane default messaging choices, using [BERT](http://github.com/blog/531-introducing-bert-and-bert-rpc) (A binary, JSON, like serialization format) and JSON for serialization.
+It provides some sane default messaging choices, using [MessagePack](http://msgpack.org/)(A binary, JSON, like serialization format) and JSON for serialization.
 While zmqmachine and eventmachine APIs, some convoluted ones, the goal here is to smooth over the bumps, and make them play together nicely.

 #Contributors